Caleb-Tech001/livestock-intrusion-detection/README.md

-# ACIDS: Edge AI and IoT Enabled Livestock Intrusion Detection and Automated Farm Protection
+Edge AI and IoT Enabled Livestock Intrusion Detection and Automated Farm Protection

 This repository contains the reproducibility materials, experimental artifacts, implementation files, and supporting evidence associated with the study: